home

 If you gained your car licence after 1st January 1997, you can drive vehicles up to 3.5 tonnes.
 To drive vehicles between 3.5 and 7.5 tonnes, you would need a category C1 licence.
 To gain this you must be at least 18, and pass medical, theory and practical tests.
 Contact Skills for Logistics for a list of approved LGV training providers.

 You will also need a Driver Certificate of Professional Competence (CPC).
-You can find out more about the scheme on the Driver CPC website.
+You can find out more about the scheme on the Gov UK Website.

 You may be able to get into this career by completing an Apprenticeship with a delivery company.